‘The Punisher’ Showrunner Talks Mass Shootings Effects On His Marvel Netflix Series

 Now, one month later, The Punisher hits Netflix as the seventh season of Marvel entertainment on the streaming service.
 This series follows The Defenders, Luke Cage, Iron Fist, Jessica Jones and two seasons of Daredevil.
 The Punisher made his first appearance in the second season of Daredevil.

 However, The Punisher also comes out just two weeks after another senseless mass shooting where a man killed 26 people and wounded 20 more in Sutherland Springs, Texas.
-58 died with over 500 injured in the Las Vegas shooting last month.
+Fifty-eight people died with over 500 injured in the Las Vegas shooting last month.

-When asked if the shootings made it a wrong time to make a show like The Punisher, Steve Lightfoot said that these shootings never factored into the creation of the series.
+When asked if the shootings made it the wrong time to make a show like The Punisher, Steve Lightfoot said that these shootings never factored into the creation of the series.
 They began working on making the Marvel Netflix series last year, before the U.S. presidential election.

-In 2017, there is an average of one mass shooting every day in the United States – making it hard to find a time that is suitable to release a television show about the Marvel Comics character that has an arsenal of guns and kills his enemies.
+In 2017, there is an average of one mass shooting every day in the United States; making it hard to find a time that is suitable to release a television show about the Marvel Comics character that has an arsenal of guns and kills his enemies.

 What Is The Punisher Really About?

-When talking about The Punisher, both Steve Lightfoot and actor Jon Bernthal have their own ideas – and it isn’t about gun violence in America.
-Lightfoot, who also worked on another series about a damaged individual in Hannibal said that mass shootings and gun control have nothing to do with the story he is telling.
+When talking about The Punisher, both Steve Lightfoot and actor Jon Bernthal have their own ideas, and it isn’t about gun violence in America.
+Lightfoot, who also worked on another series about a damaged individual in Hannibal, said that mass shootings and gun control have nothing to do with the story he is telling.

 Jon Bernthal was a little more to the point in an interview with the L.A.
 Times, Bernthal said that the series is not about the exploitation of gun violence in America.
 Instead, it is about Frank Castle, the man who is The Punisher, and how he deals with the “unbelievable pain and… unbelievable cost to the violence that he’s gone through in life.”

 Instead of a Marvel Netflix series about gun violence in America, Bernthal said that The Punisher is about how a person deals with personal pain.
-He also noted that The Punisher is not a hero and if anyone looks at him as a hero, he has “failed miserably” in his job as an actor.
+He also noted that The Punisher is not a hero, and if anyone looks at him as a hero, he has “failed miserably” in his job as an actor.

 [Featured Image by Netflix]